 Build Up Of Dirt

-Playing a guitar overtime causes a build up in dirt on the strings and the fretboard.
+Playing guitar overtime causes a build-up in the dirt on the strings and the fretboard.

 How To Test What Is Causing Your Fingers To Turn Black

 If you own a guitar with a fretboard made of rosewood or ebony then you will need to take the strings off.
 You can then rub the fretboard with a microfibre cloth, if any dye comes off then you know that the issue lies here.